 Incoming students are evaluated in reading, writing and math skills.
 The results will be used to place you in the courses appropriate to your level of preparation.
 Learn more about our Placement Testing.

-During MCC Orientation, you will meet with an academic advisor, register for classes and learn from other students and professionals about life at MCC.
+During a New Student Advising session, you will meet with an academic advisor, register for classes and get prepared for your first semester at Middlesex College.

 Once you are registered for classes, stop by the Center for Veterans Services to see one of our Veterans Certifying Officials.

 Our awards and recognitions are emblematic of our continued support to our military-affiliated students.
 We have been recognized for our outstanding commitment to fulfilling the educational needs of our returning service members and their families, and also for our comprehensive services not directly related to education.

 Our Mission: To provide military veterans, current service members and their dependents with access to an affordable, quality education and comprehensive support services.

 Our participation in VA’s VetSuccess on Campus Program began with a partnership between Rutgers, Middlesex College, and the United States Department of Veterans Affairs (VA) with the purpose of providing a supportive, on-campus resource to help you make a smooth transition to college life.
 Valerie Williams, MA, CVE, LRC, is a VA Vocational Rehabilitation Counselor who works directly with the College.
 She provides vocational testing and career, academic, and readjustment counseling services along with peer-to-peer counseling and referral services.
 We are the only 2-year institution in the state with a VSOC counselor.

 - Explore vocations and select a suitable major / career

 - Elect your healthcare benefits with Veterans Healthcare Administration

 - Access, understand and apply for VA benefits (e.g., Disability Compensation, Life Insurance, Education, Home Loan Guaranty, and Vocational Rehabilitation)